 Where to stay near the Lisse tulip fields

-If you’re looking for a hotel nearby, we’d recommend staying in Noordwijk, a lovely seaside town very close to the flower fields.
-The hotel we have our eye on for some time is the Vesper hotel which offers bike rental as well.
+If you’re looking for an amazing hotel nearby, we’d recommend staying in Noordwijk, a lovely seaside town very close to the flower fields.
+Its central location makes it a great place to stay in spring and summer, whether you plan a Netherlands backpacking trip or a cultural road trip.
+The hotel we have had our eye on for some time is the Vesper Hotel which offers bike rental as well.

 Places to visit nearby